-The Archives of Clinical Psychiatry is a peer-reviewed journal with six issues per year, published bimonthly.
-Consonant with its broad access policy, the Journal charges no publication fees, article processing charges, or access fees.
+The Archives of Clinical Psychiatry is a peer-reviewed open access journal with six issues per year, published bimonthly.
+Consonant with the open access policy, the open access publication charges for the journal are USD 3000.

 The Journal follows the recommendations of the International Committee of Medical Journal Editors (ICMJE), available at www.icmje.org.

-The Archives of Clinical Psychiatry receives submissions exclusively through ScholarOne Manuscripts.
-To start a new submission or check the status of an existing submission, please visit https://mc04.manuscriptcentral.com/rpc-scielo.
+The Archives of Clinical Psychiatry receives submissions exclusively through OJS.
+To start a new submission or check the status of an existing submission, please visit https://archivespsy.com/menu-script/index.php/ACF/user/register.

 All submissions must be accompanied by a cover letter, to be uploaded as a supplementary file under this name during the submission process.
 The cover letter should summarize the essence of the work, describing main results and potential impact for the field of research.
 For additional information about the contents of an adequate cover letter, please click here.